“This beginning of signs Jesus did in Cana of Galilee, and manifested His glory; and His disciples believed in Him.” (John 2:11 NKJV)

-John the beloved in his account of the gospel chose to refer to the miracles, wonders, or supernatural works performed by the Lord Jesus Christ as “signs.”
-This is very significant!
+In his gospel account, John the beloved chose to refer to the miracles, wonders, or supernatural works performed by the Lord Jesus Christ as “signs.”
+That is very significant!

-By choosing the word “signs,” John wanted us to know that every miracle or wonder performed by Christ was pointing to something deeper, higher and greater than themselves.
+By choosing the word “signs,” John wanted us to know that every miracle or wonder performed by Christ pointed to something more profound, higher, and greater than themselves.
 They signified or indicated something more important than the actual miraculous works.

 The next day after the miraculous feeding of five thousand men (besides women and children) with five barley loaves and two small fish, the people sought everywhere for Jesus until they found Him in Capernaum.